1 Chronicles 28-29

 10 Then David blessed the Lord in the presence of all the assembly; David said: “Blessed are you, O Lord, the God of our ancestor Israel, forever and ever.
 11 Yours, O Lord, are the greatness, the power, the glory, the victory, and the majesty; for all that is in the heavens and on the earth is yours; yours is the kingdom, O Lord, and you are exalted as head above all.
 12 Riches and honor come from you, and you rule over all.
 In your hand are power and might; and it is in your hand to make great and to give strength to all.
 13 And now, our God, we give thanks to you and praise your glorious name.

 14 “But who am I, and what is my people, that we should be able to make this freewill offering?
 For all things come from you, and of your own have we given you.
 15 For we are aliens and transients before you, as were all our ancestors; our days on the earth are like a shadow, and there is no hope.
-16 Lord our God, all this abundance that we have provided for building you a house for your holy name comes from your hand and is all your own.
+16 O Lord our God, all this abundance that we have provided for building you a house for your holy name comes from your hand and is all your own.
 17 I know, my God, that you search the heart, and take pleasure in uprightness; in the uprightness of my heart I have freely offered all these things, and now I have seen your people, who are present here, offering freely and joyously to you.
-18 Lord, the God of Abraham, Isaac, and Israel, our ancestors, keep forever such purposes and thoughts in the hearts of your people, and direct their hearts toward you.
+18 O Lord, the God of Abraham, Isaac, and Israel, our ancestors, keep forever such purposes and thoughts in the hearts of your people, and direct their hearts toward you.
 19 Grant to my son Solomon that with single mind he may keep your commandments, your decrees, and your statutes, performing all of them, and that he may build the temple[c] for which I have made provision.”

 20 Then David said to the whole assembly, “Bless the Lord your God.”
 And all the assembly blessed the Lord, the God of their ancestors, and bowed their heads and prostrated themselves before the Lord and the king.
 21 On the next day they offered sacrifices and burnt offerings to the Lord, a thousand bulls, a thousand rams, and a thousand lambs, with their libations, and sacrifices in abundance for all Israel; 22 and they ate and drank before the Lord on that day with great joy.